International Association of Independent Journalists Inc.: History

 The International Association of Independent Journalists was created in October 2003 by Maurice Ali who was a journalist and writer living in Toronto, Ontario, Canada.
 In his book "Protest!: The Fall of Civil Disobedience," Maurice Ali noted the emergence of the "citizen journalist" and that the journalist community should be more inclusive of all types of journalists, and this same sentiment became the basis for IAIJ's constitution when incorporated as a not-for-profit corporation on February 12, 2008 (Letters Patent file number: 446727-2).
-This constitution of inclusion followed most closely, the policies and mandates of the U.N./UNESCO derived from Article 19 of the United Nation's Universal Declaration of Human Rights.
+This constitution of inclusion followed most closely, the policies and mandates of the U.N./UNESCO derived from Article 19 of the United Nations' Universal Declaration of Human Rights.

 The association grew over the years, gained a second office in London, England; and on June 11, 2011, the association became an "Institutional Member" of the Canadian Commission for UNESCO which is located in Ottawa, Ontario, Canada.

 In 2015 IAIJ distinguished itself as a citizen journalist NGO by attending high level meetings at the United Nations (WSIS+10) culminating with a speech by Maurice Ali in General Assembly at the UN asking that citizen journalists finally be recognized as legitimate journalists with protections, and for the first time internationally they were by majority vote at UN headquarters in December 2015 at WSIS+10.

 On July 25, 2016, IAIJ attained Consultative Status at the United Nations.